ElPerenza/VSCode-serz/README.md

 ### VSCode contributes

-This extension contributes 2 commands (`vscode-serz.convert` and `vscode-serz.convertCurrent`) and 1 configuartion setting (`vscode-serz.serzExePath`).
+This extension contributes 2 commands (`vscode-serz.convert` and `vscode-serz.convertCurrent`) and 1 configuration setting (`vscode-serz.serzExePath`).
 For a description of their purpose check out the "Installation" and "Usage" sections of this readme.

 ### Structure

-- `.vscode/`: contains the VSCode launch configuartions, tasks and settings
+- `.vscode/`: contains the VSCode launch configurations, tasks and settings
 - `assets/`: contains the extension logo and the demo gif used in this readme.
 - `src/extension.ts`: contains the extension code.
 - `src/test/suite/extension.test.ts`: contains the extension tests, written with Mocha.